wothke/adplug/emscripten/README.txt

 	LICENSE
 		See individual files for specific licensing information

+This is a JavaScript/WebAudio plugin of AdPlug.
+This plugin is designed to work with version 1.0 of my generic WebAudio ScriptProcessor music player (see separate project).

 AdLibido is based on "adplug-2.2.1".
 Some unused folders have been completely removed: "adplugdb", doc", "test".
 The "libbinio" dependency has dierectly been included.